Internet DRAFT - draft-gandhi-spring-sr-enhanced-plm

 between transit nodes and between transit and destination nodes.
 The

-PLM test packets need to be sent to traverse different ECMP paths to
+PLM test packets SHOULD be transmitted to traverse different ECMP

 Forwarding plane has various hashing functions available to forward